maximforever/nyt-connections-ux/readme.md

 ## Tech

-This is a simple HTML/SCSS/TS app.
+This is a HTML/SCSS/TS app.

 - `script.js` is compiled from `src/script.ts`
 - `stylesheet.css` is compiled from `src/stylesheet.scss`